backstage/backstage/docs/plugins/new-backend-system.md

 ### Overriding Services

-In this example replace the default root logger service implementation with a custom one that streams logs to GCP.
+In this example we replace the default root logger service implementation with a custom one that streams logs to GCP.
 The `rootLoggerServiceRef` has a `'root'` scope, meaning there are no plugin-specific instances of this service.

 ```ts
 import {